Salt Shaker’s Skin-Crawling Fan Fiction Corner

 Tin Soldier appeared behind Rot while he was distracted and punched him in the back of the head.
 Rot stumbled forward.
 All three of us moved in.
 With her salt and my electricity perhaps we could’ve created enough of a caustic bubble to stop him from spreading.

 I heard a whistle.
 A steel ball was coming.
 I don’t know how I knew where; it had to be pure instinct.
 It was going to hit Tin Soldier.
 I leapt in front of him and touched my hands to my ankles.
 Then I stretched a blanket of slime out in front of us.
 The ball struck the slime, nearly ripped through it, and hit me in the chest.
 I thought I felt my heart exit my body and hit the back wall of the factory.
 The impact threw me into Tin Soldier and knocked us both to the ground.
 I heard ticking, like an egg timer.
 The ball was a bomb!
 I ignored the fact that I didn’t have the energy to do anything and I wrapped the slime around the ball.
-I spun it around my head once by the end of the string of slime and tossed it back in the direction it had come from.
+I spun it around my head once by the end and tossed it back in the direction it had come from.
 Not a second later it exploded into an orange cloud that illuminated the green fog for a brief moment.

 Tin Soldier pushed me out of the way.
 He tried to get back to Rot, but the swampy guy buried himself in a cocoon of mold that then slid away from us.
 A few of the armed guards sounded a retreat.
 I don’t know if we would’ve made it out of there if Salt Shaker hadn’t formulated the perfect salt to burn away the rot.